Trying to Conceive Again

 When will I ovulate again?

-Before your first period arrives, you will ovulate.
-The period when it returns will indicate that you are ovulating again.
-It is possible to ovulate 14 days after surgical treatment and during methotrexate treatment, so it is important to be aware that it is possible to become pregnant without having a period first, if you are not using some form of contraception.
+Generally, it is possible to ovulate 14 days after surgical treatment and during methotrexate treatment, so it is important to be aware that it is possible to become pregnant without having a period first, if you are not using some form of contraception.

 Back to top